Employment Regulations and Opportunities

 HOW CAN I LEARN ABOUT EMPLOYMENT REGULATIONS AND OPPORTUNITIES?

 Curricular Practical Training (CPT) allows international students to accept paid off-campus employment that is relevant and required for the student's degree.
 CPT may be used twice and is tied to the Professional Experience Requirement (PER).
 PER must commence before students begin Capstone.
-MPA and MUP students generally use CPT in the summer in between their first and second years (to be Capstone eligibile) and during one of the semesters in their second year.
+MPA and MUP students generally use CPT in the summer in between their first and second years (to be Capstone eligible) and during one of the semesters in their second year.

 Optional Practical Training (OPT) allows international students to take on additional relevant employment that is directly related to their major field of study.